AdobeDocs/experience-manager-core-components.en/help/developing/archetype/using.md

 ## Getting Started {#getting-started}

 The project archetype makes it easy to get started developing on AEM.
-You can take your first steps in a number of ways.
+You can take your first steps with the archetype in a number of ways.

 * **WKND Tutorial** - For a great introduction to developing on AEM including how to leverage the archetype see the [Getting Started with AEM Sites - WKND Tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) for a practical example that walks you through using the archetype to implement a simple project.
 * **WKND Events Tutorial** - If you are particularly interested in single page application (SPA) development on AEM, be sure to check out dedicated [WKND Events tutorial.](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html)